Tax Planning in Detroit, MI

 • Use a Company Vehicle —

-Based on your Detroit, MI business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+Depending on your business activities in Detroit, MI, both you and your employees could use a company vehicle and deduct the associated costs.
 There are two options for claiming this deduction:

 • Use the standard mileage rate to deduct 67 cents per mile (applicable for both gas and electric vehicles); or